Nada Es Igual (Luis Miguel album): Singles and promotion

 "Dame" was released as the album's lead single on 15 July 1996.
 It peaked at number two on the Hot Latin Songs chart and reached number one on the Latin Pop Songs chart, becoming his fifth number one song on the latter.
+In Mexico, "Dame" topped the Mexican ballads chart.
 The music video for "Dame" was filmed in the Mojave Desert on 29 and 30 June and directed by Marcus Nispel.
 "Cómo Es Posible Que a Mi Lado" was released as the second single in 1996 from the album with an accompanying music video.
-It peaked at number ten and number six on the Hot Latin Songs and Latin Pop Songs charts, respectively.
-The album's third single, "Que Tú Te Vas" was released in the same year, peaking at number six on the Hot Latin Songs chart in 1997, while "Todo Por Su Amor" was released as a promotional single.
+It peaked at number ten and number six on the Hot Latin Songs and Latin Pop Songs charts, respectively in the US and topped the ballads chart in Mexico.
+The album's third single, "Que Tú Te Vas" was released in the same year, peaking at number six on the Hot Latin Songs chart in the US and number on the ballads chart in Mexico, while "Todo Por Su Amor" was released as a promotional single in Europe.

 To promote the album, Miguel launched his Tour America 1996 where he toured in South American countries including: Chile, Argentina, Uruguay, Paraguay, Peru, Ecuador, and Brazil.
 According to his promoter Irma Laura Lopez, Miguel would not tour in the United States as he was taking a break from his previous tour in the country.
 His set list consisted of pop tunes and ballads from Nada Es Igual.. and his previous recordings as well as boleros from the Romance albums.